Overview

 Technical Details

-The primary reason to specify a canonical URL is to instruct search engines which version of a URL is the preferred version when a single page is accessible via two (or more) URLs.
+The primary reason to add canonical link elements is to instruct search engines which version of a URL is the preferred version when a single page is accessible via two (or more) URLs.

 There are several reasons why a single page might be available via multiple URLs.
 As an example, here are several ways to see the homepage for Bezansons.com: